Skip to content

 Hello, Alice, you have 3 new messages.

-You can also refer to the position explicitly:
+You can also mention the position by name:

 msg = "First: {0}, Second: {1}, Again First: {0}"